My Top Clay Picks

 Other Qualities:

 #25 White Clay Art is one of my favorite low-fire clays because of its feel and workability.
 This lead-free white clay gives your pottery a bright and colorful look with Cone 04 to 06 Glazes.
 Trimming is easy at the leather hard stage.
-If you are looking for a good all-around low fire clay the #25 White Art Clay is a good choice.
+If you are looking for a good all-around low-fire clay, the #25 White Art Clay is a good choice.
 It resists crazing and is easy to recycle.

 👇 For the Current Price on #25 Amaco White Art Clay 👇

-5. Blackjack Low-Fire Clay
+5. Blackjack Low-Fire White Clay

 This is another good low-fire Clay that I have enjoyed using for these reasons.